 Improvements for this Method

-Possible improvements for this method include a representation of a hierarchy between the considerations or significant values for which the 2 choice’s impact are receive measure.
+Possible improvements for this method include a representation of a hierarchy between the considerations/goals or significant values for which the 2 choice’s impact are receive measure.
 There are 2 approaches to establish a representation of a hierarchy the first being, a summation of the number of values and the second being a arbitrary percentage value system.

 The summation of the number of values weight includes taking the number of choices, giving each choice a number to represent it’s value (using the number of choices giving the highest number to the more important choice) and dividing that by the sum of the number of choices.

 28 is the sum of the number of choices ( 1 + 2 + 3 + 4 + 5 + 6 + 7 = 28) when you divide the number given to each value by 28, you get a percentage called the Choice’s Weight.
-The “Choice 1” column uses the standard quarter method to compare the impact of the choice on a respective goal or value (0.25 vs 0.75, 0.5 vs 0.5, or 1 vs 0).
+The “Choice 1” column uses the standard quarter method to compare the impact of the choice on a respective goal or consideration (0.25 vs 0.75, 0.5 vs 0.5, or 1 vs 0).
 The “Choice 1 Weighted” takes the quarter value multiplies it by the percentage so it does not impact more than more important values, but still more, than less important values.

 The arbitrary percentage value method is the last resort but allows you to establish specific values with a weight to represent similar importance.
 The user has to determine a percentage to each goal or value that is arbitrary.
 Like you see in the table the “Choice 1 weighted” now uses the arbitrary values on the left 0.25 being used twice meaning 2 goals of high and equal importance and 5 goals of lower but exactly similar importance.
 This could be supplemented with further calculations as you see at the bottom where 4 levels of importance are determined and each receives a value which all add up to equal one (although the difference in the values is very close).